-ID Blanding's turtles are listed as "thr Department of Natural Resource We have lived in Lino Lakes since 1986 on Main Street.
+ID Comment Engineering Response THK.01 We have lived in Lino Lakes since 1986 on Main Street.
 Back in about 2006 there was discussion on the Blanding Turtle in Anoka County and the fact it was endangered.
 My wife and I express wishes that in all you do, you also consider this turtle habitats, if you still see it as threatened.
-Blanding's turtles are listed as "thr aware of multiple sightings of the Lino Lakes, it has taken precaut takings of the species during dite THK.01 Clark Robinso on, landowner: 4/26/23 letter to RCWD CR.01 As a landowner within this drainage system my question is, has the ACSIC been applied to entire 10-22-32 system, or just in the areas north of Pine St.?
+Blanding's turtles are listed as "threatened" by the Minnesota Department of Natural Resources (DNR).
+As the RCWD is aware of multiple sightings of these turtles in Columbus and Lino Lakes, it has taken precautions to avoid inadvertent takings of the species during ditch maintenance, including educating equipment operators.
+Clark Robinso on, landowner: 4/26/23 letter to RCWD CR.01 As a landowner within this drainage system my question is, has the ACSIC been applied to entire 10-22-32 system, or just in the areas north of Pine St.?
 An ACSIC has been determined for the entire system.
 For the portions of the system south of Pine Street, the ACSIC is consistent with the Functional Grade identified in the 2011 Historical Review CR.02 Has every culvert from Main St. south been checked to see if the culvert is set at the level that would match the ACSIC level?
 Yes - every culvert has been verified for consistency with the ACSIC grade.
 CR.03 In other words, if the ditch has been improved to a lower level than the original profile, shouldn't all the culverts/obstructions be lowered to match the bottom of the ditches?
 Excavation of the ditch by private landowners outside of a public drainage proceeding is not considered to be part of the as-constructed and subsequently improved condition Perry Wagan non, landowner: Paper documentation provided to the Board on 4/26/2023 (Comment 1) and testimon y at the 4/26/23 Board meeting (Comments 2 and 3) PW.01 See Appendix A for summary of documentation provided The documentation provided by Mr. Wagamon details observed historic hydrologic conditions and a partial history of water management decisions near Jodrell Street by the RCWD, City of Columbus, Coon Creek Watershed District, DNR, and Corps of Engineers.